 Tallahassee, Florida 32304

-How To Access Warrant Details in Leon County Florida
+How To Get Warrant Details in Leon County Florida

 Warrants are part of court records in Florida and are therefore deemed part of Leon County public records, rendering them accessible to anyone.
 These records are available from county and state public channels, including the Leon County Sheriff’s Office and the Florida Department of Law Enforcement (FDLE).

 Since the court issues warrants and as they are part of Leon County court records, it is possible to perform a free public records search for warrant data by contacting the Clerk of the Circuit Court & Comptroller.
-This can be done conveniently online by using the Leon County Circuit Court Warrant Search Tool.
-Select criminal or civil case search depending on the type of record in court.
+This can be done conveniently online by using the Leon County Circuit Court Records Search Tool.
+Select “Criminal” or “Civil” case search depending on the type of record in court.

 To broaden the search further, state agencies in the form of the Florida Department of Law Enforcement (FDLE) can be recruited.
 The FDLE has a Public Access System (PAS) that can be used to locate wanted persons within the state, including Leon County.8